 Matar paneer recipe is a popular Indian Curry dish made with green peas and Paneer (Indian cottage cheese) in a base of onions, tomatoes, cashews, spices, and herbs.

 It’s incredibly flavorful thanks to the vibrant, spicy onion-tomato gravy.
-And who can resist that soft, succulent paneer cubes with perfectly cooked, soft green peas?
+And who can resist those soft, succulent paneer cubes with perfectly cooked, soft green peas?
 This a must-try recipe for paneer lovers!

 One of the most popular and perhaps one of the simple and tasty North Indian paneer gravy-based curry recipes.
 Basically, it is prepared with the combination of paneer and green peas as its hero ingredient in a tomato and onion gravy base.